 Oh!
 You’ve worked many years at this job, developed sterling skills, made a name for yourself.
 It was all going well, and still is.
 There really is nothing to complain about.
 Only…

 Well, things are changing.
 Change is inevitable, not something you need to fight.
 For as many years as you’ve been on the planet you know this.
 But it feels so strange!
 As if the song you’ve sung for all this time is now suddenly off key.
 As if the magic lyrics no longer open the door.
-And—it must be said—all these young faces in the office look like babies, like they should be learning to tie their shoes.
+And—it must be said—all these bustling faces in the office look so young.

 You’re not alone.
 There are thousands out there feeling strange, just like you.
 Though older adults will still work in large numbers for at least the next decade, business follows youth.
 Selling habits, buying habits, work habits, are all changing fast, to connect with the young cohort.